Let your voice create a better UCP of Central PA! Survey: Take in 1 minute - learn more »

 A variety of technology is available including: environmental controls, pressure pads, medication dispensers, panic pendants, and a variety of sensors that monitor doors, windows, electric stoves, water, and motion.

-Funding may be available through the PA Department of Human Services, Office of Developmental Programs, Office of Long Term Living, and private pay.
+Funding and financial assistance may be available through the PA Department of Human Services, Office of Developmental Programs, Office of Long Term Living, and private pay.
+Additional funding sources may be found on UCP's Resource page.

 There are two components to monitoring.
 The ILT Program provides consumer support and technical assistance which includes program administration, maintenance, technical assistance, one on one calls/visits, and outcome monitoring.
 The ILT program ensures that the technology continues to operate as anticipated, the person’s needs are being met, and they remain safe.
 The technology system provider may also provide monitoring services for a particular piece of technology that will generate notifications and alerts when established criteria are met.